DinaTaklit/GulpJs-Project/README.md

 - Install the package `npm install --save-dev gulp-notify`
 - Import and use the package ex: `.pipe(notify('HTML task ended'))`

-> Do not forget to watch all tasks in watch task

 ## Compress Files With Gulp Zip

 - Install the package `npm install --save-dev gulp-zip`